 The bum on top of "The Polar Express" directly quotes Lee Marvin's hobo when he stands and proclaims, "I'm King of the North Pole!"

-The hero quotes Doc Brown about wanting to pull a train whistle.
+The slightly elevated close-up shot of the locomotive's cow-catcher coming to a halt just inches from the viewer, the hero quotes Doc Brown about wanting to pull a train whistle, etc.

 The "ticket ride" sequence deliberately mimics the feather.

-Tom Hanks screams "I'm the king of the North Pole" in the top of the train.The same occurs in Titanic when Leonardo DiCaprio screams "I'm the king of the world " at the top of the great ship.
+Tom Hanks screams "I'm the king of the North Pole" on top of the train.The same occurs in Titanic when Leonardo DiCaprio screams "I'm the king of the world " at the Titanic's bow.

 Tom Hanks appeared to promote this film.

 Chantel mentions that she appeared in The Polar Express.

 Heder mentions the film

 referenced in clue and correct response in "From Page to Screen" category